-Declan Brennan – North America Correspondent
+Declan Brennan – Sport Business Correspondent

 Declan knew motor racing was more than just a passing childhood phase when he witnessed Stirling Moss v Richard Attwood at Dublin’s Phoenix Park.
 Attwood manhandled a glorious 917 while Moss, in his Chevron B8, battled every step of the way with both the Porsche and a door that refused to shut.